KunalBagaria/rustyvibes/README.md

 # Rustyvibes

-A Rust CLI to play mechanical keyboard sounds globally
+A Rust CLI that makes mechanical keyboard sound effects on every key press

 # Installation